 I’ve learned to wear a public face that masks the inner turmoil.
 But the knot of worry in my stomach rarely goes away.
 It sometimes grows to aches or even pangs that have no physical diagnosis.

-And sleepless nights, when my eyelids quiver and my body tingles with stress as I fight for rest.
+And occasionally, sleepless nights when my body tingles with stress as I fight for rest.